alukosdev/ccsp/laws/privacy-shield.md

 !!!

 !!!success
 In May 2018, an update to the Data Directive took effect known as the "Privacy Regulation".
-The Privacy Regulation supersedes the Data Directive and ends the [Safe Harbor](/laws/safe-harbor.md) program, replacing it with a new program known as the EU-U.S. Privacy Shield.
+The Privacy Regulation supersedes the Data Directive and ends the [Safe Harbor](/laws/safe-harbor.md) program, replacing it with a new program known as the Privacy Shield.
 !!!

 ## Acronyms, Abbreviations, and Initialisms